- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 Students from Universidad Católica Boliviana prepare to navigate the 2024 Human Exploration Rover Challenge course at the U.S. Space & Rocket Center in Huntsville, Alabama, near NASA’s Marshall Space Flight Center.
 Credit: NASA/Taylor Goodwin

-Here is the full list of 2024 winners:
+Here's a full list of the 2024 winners:

 High School Division